leo19941227/leo19941227.github.io/_pages/hobbies.md

 ## Movies & Anime

 Besides piano, I also enjoy watching movies and anime.
-Here are some of my favorite works and their quotes.
+Here are some of my favorite works and lines.
-Non-English quotes were translated to English using ChatGPT 4 with the following prompt:
+Non-English lines were translated to English using ChatGPT 4 with the following prompt:

 > You are a professor of classical English literature, aspiring to author a timeless literary masterpiece.
-Please incorporate the following foreign line into your epoch-making work, using a style characteristic of classic literature: ...
+Please incorporate the following foreign lines into your epoch-making work, using a style characteristic of classic literature: ...

 (This prompt was also translated from Chinese using ChatGPT 4...)